Emotional and Spiritual Care In Times of Crisis & Loss

 Chaplains represent a wide variety of religious traditions and levels of professional preparation and endorsement.
 But when the chaplain is working in the police world, they are not necessarily serving in the capacity of a religious leader of a particular congregation or denomination.
 Chaplains serve personal and spiritual needs of individuals where they are and when they need the support of another person who comes to them without judgment, with openness.
 They cares for them until the crisis moment is over.
 Chaplains respect the persons they serve, even though there may be profound differences in race, gender, economic status, religious experience or other factors.

 Chaplains come at any hour, in all kinds of weather.
 Mostly, they listen.
 But, they also comfort people who are shaking with fear, with a gentle touch, or perhaps, if someone asks, a prayer will be offered in guarded privacy to support the trembling of spirit that comes in difficult moments.
 Chaplains also understand the difficulties of public bureaucracies, assisting with the "red tape" moments of life for officers and the public alike.
 They may spend many hours riding as active passengers with officers on patrol duty.
 They also participate in a wide variety of training programs with their officer partners.
 Often chaplains are asked to teach classes dealing with stress, family life, relationships, ethics, and other issues.
-Most chaplains responding to 9-11disasters raised their own funds to cover their expenses.
-Many law enforcement agencies, cities, police unions, churches and individuals contributed to make it possible for their chaplain to respond when needed.
+Most chaplains responding to critical incidents natutal and man made disasters like the 9-11 disaster, raised their own funds to cover their expenses.
+Many law enforcement agencies, cities, police unions, churches and individuals contributed to make it possible for their sponsored or supported chaplain to respond when needed.